Carbine: Carbine rifle

 As the rifled musket replaced the smoothbore firearms for infantry in the mid 19th century, carbine versions were also developed; this was often developed separately from the infantry rifles and, in many cases, did not even use the same ammunition, which made for supply difficulties.

 A notable weapon developed towards the end of the American Civil War by the Union was the Spencer carbine, one of the first breechloading, repeating weapons.
 It had a spring-powered, removable tube magazine in the buttstock which held seven rounds and could be reloaded by inserting spare tubes.
 It was intended to give the cavalry a replacement weapon which could be fired from horseback without the need for awkward reloading after each shot – although it saw service mostly with dismounted troopers, as was typical of cavalry weapons during that war.

 In the late 19th century, it became common for a number of nations to make bolt-action rifles in both full-length and carbine versions.
-One of the most popular and recognizable carbines were the lever-action Winchester carbines, with several versions available firing revolver cartridges.
+One of the most popular and recognizable carbines was the lever-action Winchester carbines, with several versions available firing revolver cartridges.
 This made it an ideal choice for cowboys and explorers, as well as other inhabitants of the American West, who could carry a revolver and a carbine, both using the same ammunition.

-The Lee Enfield Cavalry Carbine, a shortened version of the standard British Army infantry rifle was introduced in 1896, although it did not become the standard British cavalry weapon until 1903.
+The Lee–Enfield cavalry carbine, a shortened version of the standard British Army infantry rifle was introduced in 1896, although it did not become the standard British cavalry weapon until 1903.

 World Wars

+In late 1918, France developed the Chauchat-Ribeyrolles for tank crews to defend themselves.
+Developed from the Fusil Automatique Modèle 1917, the stock was replaced with a pistol grip, and the barrel is significantly shorter at 340 mm resulting in an overall length of 575 mm.

 In the decades following World War I, the standard battle rifle used by armies around the world had been growing shorter, either by redesign or by the general issue of carbine versions instead of full-length rifles.
 This move was initiated by the U.S. Model 1903 Springfield, which was originally produced in 1907 with a short 610 mm barrel, providing a short rifle that was longer than a carbine but shorter than a typical rifle, so it could be issued to all troops without need for separate versions.
 Other nations followed suit after World War I, when they learned that their traditional long-barreled rifles provided little benefit in the trenches and merely proved a hindrance to the soldiers.
 Examples include the Russian Model 1891 rifle, originally with an 800 mm barrel, later shortened to 730 mm in 1930, and to 510 mm in 1938, the German Mauser Gewehr 98 rifles went from 740 mm in 1898 to 600 mm in 1935 as the Karabiner 98k (K98k or Kar98k), or "short carbine".